Grade Five Music Theory - Lesson 10: Describing Chords

 In a major key, I, IV and V are major chords but ii is a minor chord.

-In a minor key, i and iv are minor, ii is diminished, and V is (usually) major and contains an accidental.
+In a minor key, i and iv are minor, ii is diminished, and V is major and includes an accidental (because of the raised 7th of the scale).

 In all the chords we've looked at so far, the lowest note in the chord was the root.